 Field Name Instructions Prefix Pre-populated from the SF424 (R&R).
 The prefix (for example, Mr., Mrs., Rev.) for the name of the PD/PI.
 First Name Pre-populated from the SF424 (R&R).
 The first (given) name of the PD/PI.
 This field is required.
 Middle Name Pre-populated from the SF424 (R&R).
 The middle name of the PD/PI.
 Last Name Pre-populated from the SF424 (R&R).
 The last (family) name of the PD/PI.
 This field is required.
 Suffix Pre-populated from the SF424 (R&R).
 The suffix (for example, Jr., Sr., PhD) for the name of the PD/PI.
-New Investigator Check "Yes" in the "New Investigator" box only if the PD/PI has not previously competed successfully for an NIH-supported research project other than the following small or early stage research awards: Pathway to Independence Award-Research Phase (R00) Small Grant (R03) Academic Research Enhancement Award (R15) Exploratory/Developmental Grant (R21) Clinical Trial Planning Grant (R34) Dissertation Award (R36) Small Business Technology Transfer Grant-Phase I (R41) Small Business Innovation Research Grant-Phase I (R43) Shannon Award (R55) NIH High Priority, Short-Term Project Award (R56) Additionally, the PD/PI is not excluded from consideration as a "New Investigator" if he/she has received an award from any of the following classes of awards: Training-Related and Mentored Career Awards Fellowships (F05, F30, F31, F32, F34, F37, F38) Mentored-career awards (K01, K08, K22, K23, K25, K99-R00) Other mentored career awards (developmental K02 as used by NINDS and the developmental K07) Loan repayment contracts (L30, L32, L40, L50, L60) Please note that current or past recipients of non-mentored career awards that normally require independent research support (K02, K05, K24, and K26) are not considered new investigators.
-Instrumentation, Construction, Education, or Meeting Awards G07, G08, G11, G13, G20 S10, S15
+New Investigator Check "Yes" if the PD/PI has not previously competed successfully for an NIH-supported research project other than the following small or early stage research awards: Pathway to Independence Award-Research Phase (R00) Small Grant (R03) Academic Research Enhancement Award (R15) Exploratory/Developmental Grant (R21) Clinical Trial Planning Grant (R34) Dissertation Award (R36) Small Business Technology Transfer Grant-Phase I (R41) Small Business Innovation Research Grant-Phase I (R43) • Shannon Award (R55) NIH High Priority, Short-Term Project Award (R56) V Competitive Research Pilot Projects (SC2, SC3) Additionally, the PD/PI is not excluded from consideration as a "New Investigator" if he/she has received an award from any of the following classes of awards: Training-Related and Mentored Career Awards All Fellowships (F awards) All career awards (K awards) Loan repayment contracts (L30, L32, L40, L50, L60) Instrumentation, Construction, Education, Health Disparity Endowment Grants, or Meeting Awards

+Field Name Instructions

+• G07, G08, G11, G13, G20

+• S10, S15, S21, S22

-Field Name Instructions X01, X02 R25 C06, UC6 R13, U13 In general, if the PD/PI has competed successfully as PD/PI for a significant NIH independent research award, he/she is not considered a new investigator and must check "No." When Multiple PD/PIs are proposed, all PD/PIs must meet the definition Degrees of New Investigator to check "Yes" in the "New Investigator" box.
-Indicate up to three academic and professional degrees or other credentials, such as licenses (for example, R.N.).
+Note regarding grants with Multiple PD/PIs: In the case of a grant application that involves more than one PI, all PD/PIs must meet the definition of New Investigator to check "Yes" in the "New Investigator" box.

+Degrees Indicate up to three academic and professional degrees or other credentials, such as licenses (for example, R.N.).
 These degrees should be a subset of the degrees that are listed on the PD/PI's Commons account.
 If the PD/PI's Commons account does not include the degrees listed here, please update the Commons account information accordingly.
-2. Human Subjects